cossacklabs/acra-engineering-demo/README.md

 Django app **encrypts** the sensitive fields of blog posts into separate AcraStructs (author name, author email, content are encrypted; blog post ID and title are in plaintext).

-Django app writes AcraStructs to the database and **reads the decrypted posts** through AcraConnector and AcraServer (which pretends to be a database).
+Django app writes AcraStructs to the database and **reads the decrypted posts** through AcraServer (which pretends to be a database).

 From the users' perspective, the website works as it used to.
 However, the blog posts are protected now.